Anwar's daughter Nurul Izzah gets married

-PETALING JAYA (THE STAR/ASIA NEWS NETWORK) - Malaysia's opposition leader Anwar Ibrahim's eldest child Nurul Izzah has got married.
+PETALING JAYA • Ms Nurul Izzah Anwar, the eldest child of Malaysian opposition leader Anwar Ibrahim, got married on Friday.

-The Permatang Pauh MP, 42, announced on her Facebook that she has tied the knot with a former Selangor state government official.
+The MP for Permatang Pauh in Penang state, 42, announced on her Facebook page that she has tied the knot with a former Selangor state government official.

-Her new husband Yin Shao Loong, 46, had been the strategic communications director in the Selangor state government when International Trade and Industry Minister Azmin Ali was the state mentri besar.
+Her new husband, Mr Yin Shao Loong, 46, had been strategic communications director in the Selangor state government when International Trade and Industry Minister Azmin Ali was the state's chief minister.

 Mr Yin, who is currently a senior research associate with Khazanah Research Institute, has one child from a previous marriage.